Nocera Superiore: Post-Roman history

 After the mid-9th century the town was part of the principality of Salerno first, and then of the principality of Capua.
-Nuceria, located where the future Nocera Inferiore would rise, was besieged by Roger II of Sicily in the battle in 1132, after four months he razed the town to the ground.
+The citadel of Nuceria, located where the future Nocera Inferiore would rise, was besieged by Roger II of Sicily in the battle in 1132, after four months he razed the town to the ground.

 After its reconstruction, the birth of the modern Nocera began with many hamlets and villages which gradually expanded and became small towns.